Why Study Languages?

-Studying a foreign language in college is not just for those who want to become foreign language teachers or translators.
-If you are interested in other cultures, peoples, and languages - as many students are in this age of increasing globalization and multiculturalism - you should consider making the study of a foreign language an important part of your college experience.
+Studying a language in college is not just for those who want to become foreign language teachers or translators.
+If you are interested in other cultures, peoples and languages–as many students are in this age of increasing globalization and multiculturalism–you should consider making the study of a foreign language an important part of your college experience.

-1. Learning a foreign language can improve your overall academic performance.
+1. Learning a language can improve your overall academic performance.

 Studies show that there is a link between second language learning and increased cognitive abilities in students.
 Students who learn languages score higher on standardized tests and have higher academic achievement rates overall.
 Learning languages develops the skills that are at the core of a liberal arts education, such as:

 - intellectual skills, such as critical thinking, problem solving, mental agility, and making interdisciplinary connections

 - self-confidence, including increased self-reliance, ability to adapt new situations, pro-activity, and willingness to take on responsibilities

 - people skills, such as effective interpersonal communication, leadership, presentation skills, ability to do team-work, and cross-cultural understanding

 Foreign language study will teach you to think creatively, communicate effectively and interact appropriately with people from different cultural backgrounds.